JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 - **Company profiles** (`get_profile`), including country, sector, ISIN and general characteristics (from FinancialModelingPrep)
 - **Company quotes** (`get_quote`), inclufding 52 week highs and lows, volume metrics and current shares outstanding (from FinancialModelingPrep)
 - **Company ratings** (`get_rating`), based on key indicators like PE and DE ratios (from FinancialModelingPrep)
 - **Historical market data** (`get_historical_data`), which can be retrieved on a daily, weekly, monthly, quarterly and yearly basis.
-This includes OHLC, dividends, returns, cumulative returns and volatility calculations for each corresponding period. (from Yahoo Finance)
+This includes OHLC, dividends, returns, cumulative returns and volatility calculations for each corresponding period. (from FinancialModelingPrep or Yahoo Finance)
-- **Treasury Rates** (`get_treasury_data`) for several months and several years over the last 3 months which allows yield curves to be constructed (from Yahoo Finance)
+- **Treasury Rates** (`get_treasury_data`) for several months and several years over the last 3 months which allows yield curves to be constructed (from FinancialModelingPrep or Yahoo Finance)
+- **Dividends Calendar** (`get_dividend_calendar`) which shows the (adjusted) dividend and the the related record, payment and declaration dates (from FinancialModelingPrep)
 - **Analyst Estimates** (`get_analyst_estimates`) that show the expected EPS and Revenue from the past and future from a range of analysts (from FinancialModelingPrep)
 - **Earnings Calendar**(`get_earnings_calendar`) which shows the exact dates earnings are released in the past and in the future including expectations (from FinancialModelingPrep)
 - **Revenue Geographic Segmentation** (`get_revenue_geographic_segmentation`) which shows the revenue per company from each country and **Revenue Product Segmentation** (`get_revenue_product_segmenttion`) which shows the revenue per company from each product (from FinancialModelingPrep)